Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/First-Shader-Graph.md

 ![](images/MyFirstShaderGraph_11.png)

 ## More Tutorials

+Older tutorials use an outdated format of Shader Graph with master nodes.
+When looking at older tutorials, reference the [Upgrade Guide]() for tips on how to convert the master node to a [Master Stack]().

 To keep exploring how to use Shader Graph to author shaders, check out these blog posts: